hashgraph/did-sdk-java/examples/appnet-api-server/README.md

 Persisted data resides in the `persistedCredentialIssuers.ser`, `persistedDiDs.ser`, `persistedSignatures.ser` and `persistedVCs.ser` of the application's folder.
 They are binary files and not human readable.

+If you want to use the zero knowledge feature, you need to set also the `PROVING_KEY_PATH` and `VERIFICATION_KEY_PATH`; those are two absolute paths where the circuit's proving and verification keys will be stored.

 ## Zero knowledge flow example
 Roles:
 - the authority: some entity allowed issuing verifiable credential document;